evanmarshall-dev/software-engineering-bootcamp/unit-1/projects/trivia-game/README.md

 - **HTML5**: For the core structure and content of the game.
 - **CSS3**: For styling, layout, and animations.
-- **JavaScript (ES6+)**: For all game logic, state management, and DOM manipulation.
+- **JavaScript**: For all game logic, state management, and DOM manipulation.

 ---

 ## User Stories

 - **As a player**, I want to see a clear welcome screen so I know how to start the game.
-- **As Player 1**, I want to answer a series of 5 trivia questions so I can test my knowledge.
+- **As a player**, I want to be able to select category and difficulty of questions.
-- **As Player 2**, I want to be prompted for my turn after Player 1 has finished.
+- **As a player**, I want to answer a series of 10 trivia questions so I can test my knowledge.
 - **As a player**, I want to receive immediate feedback on whether my answer was correct or not (stretch goal).
 - **As a player**, I want my score to be updated and displayed after each question.
 - **As a player**, I want to be blocked from changing my answer once it has been submitted.